osman144/js-notes/10-stacks-and-queues/1-stacks.md

 # Stacks

 Last in First Out.
-Used in browser history, call stacks, undo/redo etc.
+Used in browser history, call stacks, undo/redo etc. More than one way to create a stack.
+Its just a concept and it has to follow the LIFO rule.

 ## Complexity
 1. ```push``` and ```pop``` are constant time.
 (Array implementation is not)